ykai16/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yan Kai is a post-doctoral research fellow at the Dana-Farber Cancer Institute and Harvard University.
+Yan's research is focused on integrating multi-dimensional data (e.g. ChIP-seq, Cut&Run, ATAC-seq, scRNA-seq, Hi-ChIP et.al) and developing novel computational methods to decipher the gene regulation mechanisms during development and in diseases such as cancer.